IONOS by 1&1 review: new challenge to the cheap hosting market?

 1&1 IONOS pricing & plans

-1&1 IONOS’s pricing is on the affordable end of the spectrum.
-Just like most providers, its most in-demand solution is shared hosting – where prices start from $0.50/month.
-Besides that, it also has quite a few other hosting solutions that include WordPress Pro, Windows, VPS, and dedicated hosting.
+1&1 IONOS’s pricing is on the affordable end of the spectrum, with its shared hosting prices starting from $1.00/month.
+Besides that, it also has quite a few other hosting solutions that include WordPress Pro, , VPS, and dedicated hosting.

 |Type of hosting||Best for|

 |Shared hosting||Beginners and basic websites for portfolios, blogs, passion projects, and small businesses.
 Take 90% now!|

 |Windows hosting||Small and medium-sized projects on the Windows operating system (OS).|

 |VPS hosting||More advanced users who want better resources, control, and performance.|